emilundg/react-exercise/README.md

    ```js
    <TextInput emitUserInput={(event) => parentFunction(event)}/>
    ```
    Then inside our TextInput.js file (aka childComponent in this case) we can use this property as a function.
-So on our
+So on our input
    ```js
     <input onChange={(event) => this.props.emitUserInput(event)}>
     ```